 ABP Stride Tights

-I made these Stride Athletic Tights earlier this summer.
+I made these Inspire Athletic Tights earlier this summer.
 The fabric is an athletic brushed poly (ABP) in a beautiful floral print from The Styled Magnolia.
 ABP is one of my favorite fabrics for activewear because it is soft and fuzzy like regular brushed poly, but it has wicking properties and doesn’t feel hot in the heat.
 It also feels warmer to the touch than, say, a nylon/lycra would.
 ABP has a healthy amount of lycra, perfect for squatting, doing yoga, running, or anything else your heart desires!

 I’ve tried a lot of activewear bases and I have to say, ABP is my absolute favorite!
 I want to add more solid tops made from it this fall to mix and match with my very colorful leggings collection!
 (I blogged a couple others here.)

 Something I’ve also been trying to find time to make all year, is a solid black top to mix and match with my leggings.
 I got my hands on this beautiful Italian Stardust Nylon/Lycra from the Styled Magnolia and knew it would make a great top.
 This fabric has 20% spandex so it is also perfect for leggings, form-fitting tops, tanks and leotards and provides a high amount of compression.

 I sized up the Valerie Rashguard x2.
 I could have made a simple top, but I wanted something super functional and fun, so I got to work.